FlexMeasures/flexmeasures/ci/README.md

 ## Install the linear solver on the server

-To compute schedules, we use a linear optimization solver.
+To compute schedules, FlexMeasures uses the [Cbc](https://github.com/coin-or/Cbc) mixed integer linear optimization solver.
+It is used through [Pyomo](http://www.pyomo.org), so in principle supporting a [different solver](https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html#supported-solvers) would be possible.

-The Cbc solver has to be installed from source, on the server where FlexMeasures runs.
+Cbc needs to be present on the server where FlexMeasures runs, under the `cbc` command.

+You can install it on Debian like this:

+    apt-get install coinor-cbc

+If you can't use the package manager on your host, the solver has to be installed from source.
 We provide [an example script](ci/install-cbc.sh) to do that, where you can also pass a directory for the installation.

 In case you want to install a later version, adapt the version in the script.

-## Automate deployment via Bitbucket Pipelines
+## Automate deployment via Github actions

-The Bitbucket Pipeline is configured with the `bitbucket-pipelines.yml` file.
+Github action workflows are in the `.github/workflows` directory.
+We use them to build and deploy the project to our staging server.

+Documenting this might be useful for self-hosters, as well.
-It reacts to commits being made to the repository, but it can also inspire your custom deployment script.
+The GitHub Actions workflows are triggered by commits being pushed to the repository, but it can also inspire your custom deployment script.

+We'll refer to Github Actions as our "CI environment" and our staging server as the "deployment server".

-In this file we set up the app, run the tests and linters, and if the commit was on the master branch, we finish with deploying the code to a staging server (see below).
+- In `lint-and-test.yml`, we set up the app, then run the tests and linters.
+If testing succeeds and if the commit was on the `main` branch, `deploy.yml` deploys the code from the CI environment to the deployment server.

-## Deployment on the server via Git
+- Of course, the CI environment needs to properly authenticate at the deployment server.

+- With the hooks functionality of Git, a post-receive script can then (re-)start the FlexMeasures app on the deployment server.

+Let's review these three steps in detail:

+### Using git to deploy code (remote upstream)

 We support deployment of the FlexMeasures project on a staging server via Git checkout.

 The deployment uses git's ability to push code to a remote upstream repository.
-We trigger this deployment in `bitbucket-pipelines.yml` (see above) With the hooks functionality of Git, a post-receive script can then (re)start the FlexMeasures app.

-### Remote origin
+This repository needs to be installed on your staging server.

-To see how a remote repo is added, see `DEPLOY.sh`.
-There, we add the remote and also push the current branch there.
+We trigger this deployment in `deploy.yml` and it's being done in `DEPLOY.sh`.
+There, we add the remote and then push the current branch to it.

-To make this work, we need three things:

-- Make sure the remote git repo exists (is cloned)
+We thus need to tell the deployment evnironment two things:

-- Add the setting `STAGING_REMOTE_REPO` to the deployment environment (e.g. Bitbucket pipelines).
+- Add the setting `STAGING_REMOTE_REPO` as an environment variable on the deployment environment (e.g. `deploy.yml` expects it in the Github repository secrets).
 An example value is `seita@ssh.our-server.com:/home/seita/flexmeasures-staging/flexmeasures.git`.
+- Make sure the env variable `BRANCH_NAME` is set, e.g. to "main", so that the deployment environment knows what exact code to push to your deployment server.

+### Authenticate at the deployment server (with an ssh key)

+The CI environment needs to authenticate at the deployment server using an SSH key pair (use `ssh-keygen` to create one, using no password).

+To make this work, we need to configure the following:

+- Add the deployment server to `~/.ssh/known_hosts` of the deployment environment, so that the deployment environment knows it's okay to talk to the deployment server (e.g. `deploy.yml` expects it in the Github repository secrets as `KNOWN_DEPLOYMENT_HOSTS`).
+You can create this entry with `ssh-keyscan -t rsa <your host>`.
-- Set up an SSH key for deployment in the deployment environment, so that the server accepts the code.
+- Add the private part of the ssh key pair as key in the deployment environment, so that the deployment server can accept the pushed code. (e.g. as `~/.ssh/id_rsa`).
+In `deploy.yml`, we expect it as the secret `SSH_DEPLOYMENT_KEY`, which addds the key for us.

-### Install Post-Receive Hook
+- Finally, the public part of the key pair should be in `~/.ssh/authorized_keys` on your deployment server.

+### (Re-)start FlexMeasures on the deployment server (install Post-Receive Hook)

-Only pushing the code will not deploy the updated FlexMeasures.
+Only pushing the code will not actually deploy the updated FlexMeasures into a usable web app on the deployment server.
 For this, we need to trigger a script.

-Log on to the server (via SSH) and install the Git Post Receive Hook in the remote repo where we deployed the code (see above).
+Log on to the server (via SSH) and install a script to (re-)start FlexMeasures as a Git Post Receive Hook in the remote repo where we deployed the code (see above).
 This hook will be triggered when a push is received from the deployment environment.

 The example script below can be a Post Receive Hook (save as `hooks/post-receive` in your remote origin repo and update paths).
-It will force checkout the master branch, update dependencies, upgrade the database structure, update the documentation and finally touch the wsgi.py file.
+It will force checkout the main branch, update dependencies, upgrade the database structure, update the documentation and finally touch the wsgi.py file.
 This last step is often a way to soft restart the running application, but here you need to adapt to your circumstances.